Lennolium/swiftGuard/README.md

 - __Anti-Forensic Measures:__ In case the police or other thugs break in.
 The police often use a [mouse jiggler](https://en.wikipedia.org/wiki/Mouse_jiggler) to prevent the screen saver or sleep mode from being activated.
 - __Prevent Data Exfiltration:__ You do not want someone adding or copying documents to or from your computer via USB.
-- __Public Environments:__ If you frequently use your Mac in public places like libraries or cafes, swiftGuard acts as an additional layer of security against physical attacks in a [potentially vulnerable](https://www.ccn.com/fbi-illegally-stole-ross-ulbrichts-laptop-brought-silk-road/) setting.
+- __Public Environments:__ If you frequently use your Mac in public places like libraries or cafés, swiftGuard acts as an additional layer of security against physical attacks in a [potentially vulnerable](https://www.ccn.com/fbi-illegally-stole-ross-ulbrichts-laptop-brought-silk-road/) setting.
 - __Server Protection:__ You want to improve the security of your home or company server (e.g. your Raspberry Pi, NAS, etc.).
 - __Data Protection Regulations:__ Many industries and organizations are subject to strict data protection